bosskmk/pluto_grid/README.md

-## PlutoGrid for flutter - v0.1.1
+## PlutoGrid for flutter - v0.1.2

-PlutoGrid is datagrid for flutter.
+PlutoGrid is a dataGrid for flutter.
 It is developed with Windows, Web first.
 There are plans to support Android and iOS as well.

-> It is not, yet a step to use in production.
+> It is still in the development stage.
+Not recommended for use in production.

 ### Features
 * Column fixation : Columns can be fixed to the left or right of the grid.